 The Dyersburg operation helps support a small peripheral economy of its own, spurring economic revitalization through their use of many local businesses for Dot’s operational needs.
 At least 270 new indirect jobs were created in 2017-2018, also influencing the expansion of a fabricating business that constructed a new manufacturing complex to meet increased consumer demand.
 Dot utilizes local businesses for steel rack systems, fuel, tires, catering, medical, and overnight accommodations, with a ripple effect in expansion of housing and other local services – an economic boom for the Dyersburg community.

 In 2015, RDP and Dot provided a matching grant of $114,000 to the local Tennessee College of Applied Technology (TCAT), establishing a new truck driving certification program at its Newbern campus.
 The 9-week program was held in the evening to allow students to continue to work during their training.
 The Program helps local students find high paying jobs at trucking companies, including Dot; job placement rate is nearly 100%.
-143 students have gone through the program as of May 2020.
-Dot guarantees eligible graduates of the program a starting salary of at least $55,000.
+210 students attended the CDL program between Sept 2015 – Jan 2022.
+Dot guaranteed eligible graduates of the program a starting salary of at least $55,000.

 Six years after the NMTC investment in Dot, the Dyersburg community finds itself on improved footing.
 According to community interviews and economic indicators, Dot’s entry into Dyersburg catalyzed an economic ripple effect extending well beyond the facility itself.